stellagra/UHRFacialExpressionStudy/README.md

 # Analysing Facial Expressions in Patients at Ultra-High-Risk of Psychosis and Healthy Controls

-In this project we are analysing facial espression of patients and healthy control of the data collected in the FOCUS trial [1].
+In this project we are analysing facial expression of patients and healthy control of the data collected in the FOCUS trial [1].

 ## References